gasatrya/admin-only/README.md

-# Restrict WordPress Dashboard Access
+# Admin Only WordPress Dashboard
 This plugin allows you to restrict access to the dashboard area, ensuring that only administrators have the privilege to manage and control your site's backend.

 - **Contributors**: gasatrya